Atharv-110/Atharv-110/README.md

 ## 👤 About Me
 > Tech-Xplorer | Developer | Mentor

-Passionate Java Aficiondo and Coding Maestro.
-I'm adept at employing cutting-edge techniques and algorithms.
-A skilled problem solver and multitasker who master new tech daily.
-I thrive and learn by connecting with fellow tech enthusiasts.
-Real-world industry puzzels are my playground for propelling enduring success.
+Hey there!
+I am a fresher and aspiring software and frontend developer, who relentlessly learns new tech daily.
+Thrives on connecting with tech enthusiasts, tackling real-world problems, and propelling enduring success.

 ## ⚙️ Tech Stack
 ```Programming Languages```